Plankton and Karen: Role in SpongeBob SquarePants

-Plankton is the nemesis and former best friend of Mr. Krabs.
+Sheldon J. Plankton is the nemesis and former best friend of Mr. Krabs.
 He is the owner of the Chum Bucket, a fast food restaurant located directly across the street from Krabs' restaurant, the Krusty Krab.
 The Chum Bucket primarily sells chum (bait consisting of fish parts), which is considered mostly inedible by the other characters.
 As a result, his restaurant is a commercial failure.
 Plankton's primary goal in the series is to steal the Krabby Patty Secret Formula so he can sell Krabby Patties at the Chum Bucket.
 His villainous efforts to do this are widely known within the show; fellow character Squidward Tentacles refers to Plankton as "the most hated thing in Bikini Bottom".

 A running gag throughout the series is the fact that Plankton is smaller than the other regular characters.
 He is easily stepped on and sent flying back to the Chum Bucket with a mere flick of the finger.
-His small size has led him to develop a Napoleon complex, which is occasionally manifested as a desire for global domination.
+According to Mr. Lawrence, Plankton's small size has led him to develop a Napoleon complex, which is occasionally manifested as a desire for global domination.
 He is a skillful inventor and regularly builds machines, both to help him in his plots, and for his own personal gain.
 Although he uses his intellect for evil, Plankton did not start out as a villainous scientist; he built Karen, his first invention, when he was friends with Mr. Krabs in grade school, except in Plankton: The Movie, when he undergoes hypnotherapy (which is also revealed that he was never able to be hypnotized), it was revealed that he made Karen out of a calculator, a roller boot and a potato, but gave her an upgrade in college, with a snarky chip, an evil chip, a smart chip and an empathy chip, the latter of which she removed earlier in the film.
 Prominent in his earliest appearances, Plankton's catchphrase is "I went to college!"
 He also has a pet amoeba named Spot who at first was a guard dog, but later became a retriever.